jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 \text{dW} = \text{dl1} \cdot \frac{\partial f_{1}}{\partial W}
 $$

+**Know the shape (dimension) of your variables**.
 Put the function derivative in the diagram.
 Always make the shape (dimension) of the variables clear in the diagram and in the code.
 Use this information to build and to verify your math operations.
 For example, multiply a (N, C, D) matrix with a (D, K) matrix should produce a (N, C, K) matrix.
 Vectorization may confuse you.
 Expand the equation with sub-indexes with only a couple weights and features to work through the math.

 #### More on backpropagation